How Does an Online Payment Transaction Work?

 The payment processor passes the payment information along to the relevant card network - in our case, Mastercard;

 The card network performs a check with the issuing bank (the bank that issued Ursula's Mastercard) whether Ursula's transaction can be authenticated.
 If everything checks out at this stage, the online payment transaction is authorised and Ursula's card is immediately debited by the issuing bank;

 The issuing bank sends a confirmation of the payment authorization to the card network, thus letting Mastercard know that Ursula has been authorized to complete a $6.98 online transactions.
 By the way, this is when the issuing bank also informs Ursula that her card is being debited;

-The card network further confirms the validity of the online payment transaction to the acquiring bank and the payment gateway;
+The card network further confirms the validity of the online payment transaction to the payment processor and the payment gateway;

 The payment gateway delivers the good news to the merchant and Igor is now free to inform Ursula that her wonderful Donald Trump Toilet Paper roll is on its way.

 Remember: all this happens in less than three seconds.
 Six separate entities communicate efficiently, quickly, and safely, in seven separate stages, in less than three seconds, while thousands upon thousands of such online payment transactions are completed every single second.

 How is that for automation awesomeness?